pacifics/PassDao/README.md

 - Vote (for shareholders): support or vote against a proposal.
 Inputs: the index of the proposal, true if support and false against.

 - Execute decision (after and according to the votes of a committee, input: the index of the committee) and order a work from a contractor (after the closing time of the funding for the proposal, input: the index of the proposal).

+#### Manager Smart Contracts ("Tokens")
+Used for the management of tokens.
+Includes the PASS token Manager smart contract.
+One smart contract for the DAO shares and one smart contract for the PASS tokens.
+The smart contracts are conform to ERC20.

+Public functions are :

+- Buy tokens for a proposal: allows to buy tokens in order to pay a project manager (or contractor if shares) according to an approved proposal.
+Inputs : the index of the proposal and the address of the buyer (default: msg.sender).

+- Withdraw pending amounts: allows receiving tokens or refunding after the closing time of the fundings.

+- Buy Tokens: allows sending a buy order.

+- Remove orders: allow removing buy orders and refunding.
+Input: from an order to another order (default: all orders).

+- Sell Tokens: allows selling tokens from the buy orders.
+Inputs: the amount in token you want to sell, from an order to another order (default: all orders).

+- Transfer tokens and Approve tokens allowance: ERC20 functions.

 #### PASS Contractor Smart Contracts